-One of the strengths of Medicare Advantage plans is they have a yearly out-of-pocket maximum cap of $7,550.
+One of the strengths of Medicare Advantage plans is they have a yearly out-of-pocket maximum cap of $7,550 for medical services.
 If you were to reach that amount, you would not pay any more that year for all in-network services.
 Those without an MA plan who are on Original Medicare (and without any additional coverage) have no out-of-pocket maximum cap putting them at a much larger risk.
-Note: Some MA plans have lower out-of-pocket maximum caps that the number above.
+Note: Some MA plans have lower medical out-of-pocket maximum caps that the number above.

 How much does Medicare Advantage cost?

 Since Medicare Advantage benefits can vary, premiums vary as well.